pmikstacki/bscript/docs/index.md

 It provides a familiar C#-like syntax while offering advanced extensibility, making it a compelling choice for developers building domain-specific languages (DSLs), rules engines, or dynamic runtime logic systems.

-Unlike traditional approaches to expression trees, XS focuses on lowering the barrier for developers, eliminating the complexity of manually constructing and managing expression trees while enabling capabilities beyond what C# natively supports.
+XS focuses on lowering the barrier for developers who want to leverage expression trees, eliminating the complexity of manually constructing, extending, and navigating expression tree syntax.

 ---